camiloabbate/camiloabbate/content/mathcamp/external-project/index.md

 ---
 title: External Project
+cms_exclude: true
+draft: true # to comment out the folder, so it doesn't show up in the website
 summary: An example of linking directly to an external project website using `external_link`.
 active: false
 tags: